 To help limit the spread of COVID-19 at the height of the pandemic, many businesses worldwide temporarily closed or curtailed operations.
 As governments allow businesses to reopen, there are steps organisations need to take to protect their employees, customers, and contractors.
 It’s important to keep in mind that guidance in this area is constantly evolving—if you’re considering policies surrounding worker safety, make sure to consult official government and public health protection sources for the latest information.
 Here are some general tips to get you started.

-Support for physical and mental health.
 Returning to work may be especially stressful for some employees.
-Offer your employees convenient access to services for both mental and physical health
+Offer your employees convenient access to services for both mental and physical health.

 In addition to empowering your employees to protect and care for themselves, consider making operational changes that will support employee health.